Variscite cabochon from Palazuelos, Teardrop media thumbnails

 Hardness 3.5–4.5 Mohs — closed bezel setting recommended

-The 11 × 8 mm teardrop format is the restrained version of the classic main pendant: it adds character without becoming dominant, and leaves room to combine with other pieces in silver compositions.
-The 4 mm thickness makes it lightweight, especially suitable for earrings or discreet pendants.
+The 11 × 8 mm teardrop format is the contained version of the classic main pendant: it adds character without becoming dominant, and leaves room for combination with other pieces in silver compositions.

-The green remains deep in the central part of the piece, with brown veins from the original matrix running across the surface in irregular diagonal patterns.
-This combination is characteristic of Palazuelos material: variscite without visible matrix is rarer and usually comes from other deposits.
+The green remains deep in the central area of the piece, with brown veins from the original matrix running across the surface in irregular diagonal patterns.

 How Palazuelos variscite is formed

-• Lightweight silver earrings and pendants — the 11 × 8 × 4 mm format is ideal for discreet pieces that don't overwhelm the composition
+• Lightweight earrings and pendants in silver — the 11 × 8 × 4 mm format is ideal for discrete pieces that don't overwhelm the composition

-• Discreet rings — full bezel setting; moderate size, comfortable for occasional wear (not recommended for continuous daily use)
+• Discrete rings — full bezel setting; moderate size, comfortable for occasional wear (not recommended for continuous daily wear)

 • Wire wrap — alternative for those who work with wire wrapping; fine wire gauge 0.6–0.8 mm to respect the phosphate's hardness